The Flakiest Gluten-Free Pie Crust Recipe

 Photos of the pie filling in the crust and a top crust of dough on top of the filling.

 • Add your pie filling to the crust.
-Notice that the edges are not crimped yet.
+Note that the edges are not yet crimped.

 • Roll out the top crust in the same way you would for the bottom crust.